rekha-balan/azure-docs-test2-pr.nl-NL/articles/active-directory/connect/active-directory-aadconnect-troubleshoot-sync-errors.md

 ### <a name="federateddomainchangeerror"></a>FederatedDomainChangeError
 #### <a name="description"></a>Description
-This is a specific case that results in a **"FederatedDomainChangeError"** sync error when the suffix of a user's UserPrincipalName is changed from one federated domain to another federated domain.
+This case results in a **"FederatedDomainChangeError"** sync error when the suffix of a user's UserPrincipalName is changed from one federated domain to another federated domain.

 #### <a name="scenarios"></a>Scenarios
 For a synchronized user, the UserPrincipalName suffix was changed from one federated domain to another federated domain on premises.
 For example, *UserPrincipalName = bob@contoso.com* was changed to *UserPrincipalName = bob@fabrikam.com*.